syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Data.md

 The combo box displays all the available binding sources in the Form.
 Choose the binding source for Chart from the binding sources available in the combo box.

-> Note: When Form does not contain any binding source, then only [none] and [new Binding Source…] options are present in the combo box.
+N> When Form does not contain any binding source, then only [none] and [new Binding Source…] options are present in the combo box.

 ![](Chart-Data_images/Chart-Data_img24.png)